Vasudev2007/UGP-1-Scoliosis-Project/README.md

   <img width="221" height="176" alt="image" src="https://github.com/user-attachments/assets/803fe063-cc9e-4076-8627-8c963cedd612" />
 </div>

-** Step-2: Near Point Cloud denoising:**
+**Step-2: Near Point Cloud denoising:**
-*VGGT's internal confidence threshold setting was already giving good to use results, hence we didn't bother with denoising it much.
+* VGGT's internal confidence threshold setting was already giving good to use results, hence we didn't bother with denoising it much.
 But our trials were done in a similar indoor environment so noise was of a single type.
 When we tried to do the same experiment in outdoor settings, the video contained other types of noise for which VGGT's internal setting and a fixed threshold can't help us anymore.
-*We explored different denoising using adaptive settings .
+* We explored different denoising using adaptive settings.
 Hence if anyone is working on this in the future, please use some denoising for near-mesh as well which is adaptive to the noise present in the point cloud (same SOR and ROR denoising was found ineffective for near mesh).

 - **Far Mesh**: Handles heavily noisy data via SOR-ROR denoising before creating the mesh using MeshLab algorithms.
 - **Near Mesh**: Optional denoising is applied, followed by mesh formation and mesh post-processing.

-**Step-2: Mesh reconstruction:**
+**Step-3: Mesh reconstruction:**
 <div align="center">
   <img width="870" height="441" alt="image" src="https://github.com/user-attachments/assets/a9f8ecee-c7e8-42d5-9382-183cf4daf7c2" />
 </div>

-*For mesh reconstruction we utilized meshlab (or equivalently in Python `pymeshlab` which is an excellent open-source implementation).
+* For mesh reconstruction we utilized meshlab (or equivalently in Python `pymeshlab` which is an excellent open-source implementation).
 We tried other mesh reconstruction softwares and libraries such as Trimesh but we didn't explore it much as meshlab did our work.

 <div align="center">
   <img width="841" height="457" alt="image" src="https://github.com/user-attachments/assets/6303f04c-3aba-4bb8-9842-fa6f9e98eb25" />